Dave-zalp/ZAL-FUZZER/README.md

 ## Features to Implement

 - [ ] Can Handle Post Request
-- [ ] Can Headers and Cookies to Request
+- [ ] Can Headers, Cookies and Proxies to Request
+- [ ] Can specify RandomUserAgent
+- [ ] Can Follow 302 Redirections
 - [ ] Don't Bind the url with wordlist before fuzzing
 - [x] Request logs matchCodes and logs all codes if match isn't specified.